matsen/pplacer/docs/details/pplacer.rst

 numbers are used to specify the edges on which the placements lie.

 Currently there are two versions of the placefile format accepted by ``guppy`` and ``rppr``: ``1``, and ``2``, though only version 2 will be generated.
+There are only two differences between versions 1 and 2: the format of the Newick tree in the ``tree`` field has changed, and ``marginal_prob`` was renamed to ``marginal_like`` in version 2.

-The sole difference is that version 1 used a slightly different version of edge-numbered Newick trees for the ``tree`` field, where edge numbers were specified in square brackets instead of curly braces.
+Version 1 used a slightly different version of edge-numbered Newick trees for the ``tree`` field, where edge numbers were specified in square brackets instead of curly braces.
 Both this kind of Newick tree and version 1 of the JSON format are now deprecated.

 The pplacer suite currently uses the following field names: